AlessandroChecco/winmakesh/README.md

 # winmakesh
-make and sh for windows
+make and sh for windows.
+Once installed you can double click on .sh files to execute them with busybox.
+You will have access from the console to make and sh (as alias of busybox).

 # TO INSTALL
 From Powershell: